 La Notte Trasparente

 Il Grande Labirinto, like all good sophomore efforts, develops the band's style, while remaining true to their original intentions.
-There's a little more dissonance on display here, and they experiment with backwards tapes in a few places, although it's very recognisably the same band.
-I still can't decide whether or not the longer running time was a good idea; OK, more music, but a long CD can become fatiguing to the ears, especially when it's a 'difficult' listen, and is the quality maintained over the extra length?
+There's a little more dissonance on display here, while they experiment with backwards tapes in a few places, although it's very recognisably the same band.
+I still can't decide whether or not the longer running time was a good idea; OK, more music, but a long CD can become fatiguing to the ears, especially when it's a 'difficult' listen.
+And is the quality maintained over the extra length?
 In this case, despite the album appearing only a year after their debut, it would seem so, which makes a refreshing change.
-Anyway, Macor really comes into his own on a couple of tracks, with some fantastic piano work on the brief Il Canto Dell'Inverno, although on reflection, I think the oboes on the track (and on Il Viaggio Nell'Oceano Capovolto (parte 2)) are probably real.
-On top of the standard strings and flutes, there's some 'Tron choir to be heard, too, with possibly the album's best 'Tron work being on the aforementioned lengthy Il Viaggio Nell'Oceano Capovolto (parte 2) (also possibly the album's best piece).
+Anyway, Macor really comes into his own on a couple of tracks, with fantastic piano work on the brief Il Canto Dell'Inverno, although, on reflection, I think the oboes on the track (and on Il Viaggio Nell'Oceano Capovolto (Parte 2)) are probably real.
+On top of the standard strings and flutes, there's Mellotron choir to be heard, too, possibly the album's best Mellotron work being on the aforementioned lengthy Il Viaggio Nell'Oceano Capovolto (Parte 2), also possibly the album's best piece.
 All in all, another Mellotron classic, I think.

-2006's LuxAde carries on in similar fashion, featuring a 25-minute concept piece, Enciclica 1168, that does everything you'd expect and want of such a thing.
-The rest of the album doesn't disappoint, either, although there are places where you hope for something transcendent to happen, only to hear the piece peter out rather than lift the listener to a new level.
-Macor is credited with 'keyboards', and Zuffanti with 'choirs', so who plays what is hard to say, although the only two 'Tron sounds on the albums are strings and choir.
+2006's LuxAde carries on in similar fashion, featuring a twenty-five-minute concept piece, Enciclica 1168, that does everything you'd expect and want of such a thing.
+The rest of the album doesn't disappoint, either, although there are places where you hope for something transcendent to happen, only to hear the track peter out rather than lift the listener to a new level.
+Macor is credited with 'keyboards' and Zuffanti with 'choirs', so who plays what is hard to say, although the only two Mellotron sounds on the albums are strings and choir.
 Plenty of both, although I haven't attempted to ascertain exactly which parts of the epic are more Mellotronically inclined.
 Yet another great album; why can't more modern bands be like this?